 Then, there's a small break.
 The Walking Dead season 10 will continue, presumably using the season 11 footage they've already filmed to roll into an extended season.
 Those extra episodes, of which there are six, will air during an as-yet-announced period in "early 2021."

-In regards to season 11, Angela Kang said: "We're writing some stuff now and we'll see where it all lands."
+In regards to season 11, Angela Kang said at this year' San Diego Comic-Con: "We're writing some stuff now and we'll see where it all lands."